Our Services

 However, frequent or intense dream interruptions shouldn't be ignored—especially if they affect your daytime functioning or safety.

-If you're concerned about your symptoms and want personalized insights based on what you're experiencing, take a few minutes to check your symptoms using Ubie's free assessment for Rapid Eye Movement (REM) Sleep Behavior Disorder to help guide your next steps.
+If you're experiencing any of these symptoms and want to better understand what might be causing them, you can check your symptoms using a free AI-powered assessment tool that takes just a few minutes to complete and provides personalized insights.
 And most importantly, speak to a doctor about any persistent sleep disruption, physical dream enactment, breathing issues, or symptoms that feel serious or life-threatening.

 Sleep is not a luxury—it's a core biological need.
 Protecting your REM cycles protects your brain, your mood, and your long-term health.